Joanna-Khek/free_music_esplanade_news/README.md

 ![screenshot](https://user-images.githubusercontent.com/53141849/173495469-371306a9-5e49-4e02-bd89-0b483b2b404c.png)

 ### 3. Deployment
 - I hosted the bot on heroku and scheduled it to run twice daily at 9am and 6pm SGT.
+[UPDATE] Since the free tier plan of heroku has been disabled permanently, I have since migrated the app to railway.
+The application was dockerized and deployed on railwayapp.
+The scheduler.py file help runs the main.py script hourly.

 - Feel free to join the group! https://t.me/+F9x8L7z_Msw3MDQ1